Oracle CDC Source Connector for Confluent Platform

 Variable keyword Description

-${opType} Resolves to the type of the operation: READ, INSERT, UPDATE, DELETE, or TRUNCATE.
+${opType} Resolves to the type of the operation: READ, INSERT, UPDATE, or DELETE.

 ${opTimestamp} Resolves to the operation timestamp from the redo log.